Using Empathy When Working With Young People Impacted By HD

 Give them Space: Provide them with some space to process the information given and reach out later to see if they need further support.

-Examples of Professionals Demonstrating Empathy
+Examples Of Professionals Demonstrating Empathy

 Researcher/Genetic Counselor: A young person reaches out to a genetic counselor to say that they want to go through genetic testing.
 Understanding that this is a complex decision, Dr. Kim is proactive in asking questions that anticipate the client's needs to better understand where they are in their journey.
 For example, they might ask, "Why have you now decided to talk about genetic testing?" or "What are your feelings about genetic testing?"
 This proactive approach and open-ended questions demonstrate Dr. Kim's commitment to investigating more into the client's individual needs and concerns.

-Medical Staff: Dr. Smith, a neurologist, demonstrates empathy by taking the time to explain Huntington’s Disease in age-appropriate language to his young patient, Emma.
+Let's listen to Marina's genetic testing story - Marina recounts her journey with Huntington's disease, detailing her decision to undergo genetic testing after her mother’s diagnosis.Medical Staff: Dr. Smith, a neurologist, demonstrates empathy by taking the time to explain Huntington’s Disease in age-appropriate language to his young patient, Emma.
 He listens attentively to her concerns about her parent's symptoms, validating her feelings of fear and uncertainty.
 Dr. Smith offers resources for support groups and counseling, emphasizing that Emma is not alone in facing these challenges.

 Social Workers: Jennifer, a social worker, engages in compassionate empathy when working with a teenager whose father has recently been diagnosed with HD.
 She creates a safe space for them to express emotions and fears, reassuring that their feelings are valid.
-Sarah connects them with peer support groups where they can interact with other young people going through similar experiences.
+Jennifer connects them with peer support groups where they can interact with other young people going through similar experiences.
 This helps them feel understood and supported.
 She also checks with the teenager in a few months to see how they are doing and provides further support if needed.

 Teachers: Ms. Perry, a high school teacher, demonstrates cognitive empathy by adapting her teaching approach to accommodate her student whose mother has HD.
 She offers flexibility with deadlines and provides extra academic support when their home life becomes particularly challenging.
 Ms. Perry also educates their classmates about HD, fostering empathy and understanding among their peers.